GurditLubana/Group-10-Meal-Planner/README.md

 # Patch notes
 ## Iteration 3
 ### Major changes:
-- Moved stub to correct location, hsql is now default and stub is only usable by unit and integration test calsses
+- Moved stub to correct location, hsql is now default and stub is only usable by unit and integration test classes
+- add recipe interface now extracts ingredients from selected items when adding meals and drinks

 ### Unresolved issues:
+- sometimes there is delay before a field error shows up when adding meals which causes one of the acceptance tests to fail which cascades into the other ones also failing. user_is_warned_valid_add_food_input